schwemro/Qsynth/README.md

 * __[References](#references)__

 ## Installation
-* **OS_Indenpendent:** Requires at least MATLAB R2016b and MY_XTICKLABELS (can be installed via Add-On-Explorer).
+* **OS_Indenpendent:** Requires at least MATLAB R2016b and MY_XTICKLABELS (can be installed via Add-On-Explorer in MATLAB).
 Run main.m to launch GUI either from the MATLAB editor or the command window.
 * **Windows:** Contains installer for Windows.
 Please follow the instructions in the installation setup.
 * **Mac:** Contains installer for Mac.
 Please follow the instructions in the installation setup.